 Housing and Urban Development Act of 1968, Section 3: Requires program administrators ensure that training, employment, and other economic opportunities generated by HUD financial assistance shall be directed to the greatest extent feasible and consistent with existing federal, state, and local laws and regulations, to low- and very low-income persons.
-Recipients of Section 3-covered funding ensure compliance and the compliance of their contractors/subcontractors with the Section 3 requirements, as outlined in 24 CFR 135.32.3

-Housing Incentives: Incentive payments are generally offered in addition to other programs (e.g., buyout) or funding (such as insurance) to encourage households to relocate in a suitable housing development or an area promoted by the community's comprehensive recovery plan.
+Recipients of Section 3-covered funding ensure compliance and the compliance of their contractors/subcontractors with the Section 3 requirements, as outlined in 24 CFR 135.32.3 in a suitable housing development or an area promoted by the community's comprehensive recovery plan.
 The housing incentive may be offered to improve a residential structure that upon completion will be occupied by a low- to moderate- income household.
 An incentive may be offered in addition to a buyout payment for households that volunteer to relocate outside of the floodplain or to a lower-risk area.
 A buyout in incentive is not available for properties that served as second homes at the time of the disaster or following the disaster.